-- Avoid pointing, screaming and/or yelling.
+- Avoid pointing, screaming, and/or yelling.

 If you receive a telephone threat:

-- Keep the caller on the line as long as possible.
+- Keep the caller on the line.

-- Ask the caller the following questions:
+- Ask the following questions:

-- Where is the bomb?
+- Where is the bomb located?

-- When will it explode?
+- When will it go off?

-- What does the bomb look like?
+- What does it look like?